gentlee/react-redux-cache/README.md

 }
 ```

 It is recommended to override it when default implementation is not optimal or when keys in params object can be sorted in random order.
+In second case you can also consider using array to pass params.

 As example, can be overridden when implementing pagination.